What’s the biggest asset for a business? We are talking about something that makes more than $100 dollars for every single dollar spent.

 A survey by Digital Marketing Association revealed that email has an impressive 122% ROI.
-It means, for every $1 dollar, businesses made around $122.
+This means, for every $1 dollar spent, businesses made around $122.
 That makes sense because once you have the email, reaching out to hundreds of potential customers will cost next to nothing.

 This article will walk you through the process of building a profitable list.

 Step # 1: Set up a List building Funnel